alexandraizhevskaya/Machine-methods-for-creating-a-corpus-of-simplified-texts/README.md

 * ##### *Simplification Evaluation*: evaluation of simplifications

-For more info look at the PP.pdf file
+For more info look at the Thesis.pdf file